bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 # Today
+* Write to Anita
 * Dad's hearing aid (read article)
 * More BD puzzles for 2023
-* Fair compensation holds back the art form
-* Best artists
-* Standard procedure
-* Judge art by those who've left
 * Nature of being indie is to think everyone thinks like you
     * Has the same motives
 * BYCombo work
-    * Review sections
+    * Review hungry outsiders section
     * Work on gatekeepers section
 * Protectionism
     * Mention in Covid Years
-* Cardio
 * Reward myself!
     * AI fixes
     * Workout